elkcityhazard/area-51-hugo/content/paintball-services/paintball-equipment-repair.md

 There are 4 main categories of maintenance for paintballs: filling up gas tanks; changing barrels; cleaning components; and lubricating pneumatics.
 All these aspects of the maintenance process require special tools, but if you do not have them there are alternatives that can be used instead.

 Paintball markers come in many shapes and sizes.
-The most popular style is the pump-action paintball marker that uses a CO2 or compressed air tanks to propel the paintballs.
+The most popular style is the semi-automatic paintball marker that uses a CO2 or compressed air tanks to propel the paintballs.
 When using CO2, the gas is carried in a 6,000 to 10,000 psi bottle with a regulator to adjust the pressure for different markers.
 A 12 oz canister of compressed air will power an average pump for about six hundred shots.

 If the paintball gun has a defective paintball mechanism, the risk of injury is increased.